awlondon/043D8W89H-G3HE8HT/rebar-platform/README.md

 ## Features

-- Scrap-free results (in practice): track scrap-free runs with configurable thresholds and operator/shop-level metrics.
+- Scrap-free results (in practice): the system measures scrap percentage after every run and flags runs as scrap-free when they stay under a configurable threshold.
+Scrap-free rates are tracked by operator and by shop.
 - Pallet planning: layer-by-layer stacking plans that keep pallets within forklift weight limits and reduce restacking.

 ## Getting Started